This is the multi-page printable view of this section. Click here to print.

 Reference

-You can restore data at the file level using the created snapshot.
-This task can be performed on the File Storage Details page.
+You can restore data file by file using the generated snapshot.
+You can perform the operation on the File Storage Details page.

-You can activate the file-level restoration feature and use it.
-After activating the feature, connect to the server and select and restore the data.
-To restore files, follow these steps:
+You can enable the file-level recovery feature for use.
+After enabling the feature, connect to the server to select and recover data.
+To perform file-level recovery, follow these steps.

-3. On the File Storage List page, click the resource you want to restore.
+3. On the File Storage List page, click the resource to restore the file.
 You will be taken to the File Storage Details page.

-4. Click the More button at the top right and then click the File-Level Restoration button.
-The File-Level Restoration popup window will open.
+4. Click the More button at the top right, then click the File-level Recovery button.
+The Enable File-level Recovery popup window opens.

 5. Click the Confirm button.
-This will activate the file-level restoration feature.
+Activates the file-level recovery feature.

-6. Check the server information in the Connected Server section and connect to the server.
+6. In the Connection Server field, verify the server information and then connect to the server.

-7. Refer to the following procedure to restore the data:
+7. Refer to the procedure below to recover the data.

-• Connect to the server and check the mount name of File Storage.
+• Connect to the server and verify the mount name of the File Storage.

 • Move to the snapshot location under the mount name.

-• In the snapshot location, check the file to be restored and restore it to the desired path.
+• Check the files to be restored at the snapshot location and restore them to the required path.

-3. On the File Storage List page, click the resource you want to deactivate file-level restoration for.
+3. On the File Storage List page, click the resource to disable file-level recovery.
 You will be taken to the File Storage Details page.

-4. Click the More button at the top right and then click the Deactivate File-Level Restoration button.
-The Deactivate File-Level Restoration popup window will open.
+4. Click the More button at the top right, then click the Disable File-Level Recovery button.
+The Disable File-Level Recovery popup will open.

 5. Click the Confirm button.
-This will deactivate the file-level restoration feature.
+Disable the file-level recovery function.

 Caution

-Backup copies created through Disk Backup can be restored using the File-level Restore feature.
-For detailed information about File-level Restore, see File-level Restore.
+Disk backup creates backup copies that can be restored using the file-level recovery feature.
+For detailed information about file-level recovery, see File-level Recovery.

 Create Disk Backup

-You can create a backup volume on the original or another location’s backup-only HDD storage.
+You can create a backup volume on a backup-dedicated HDD storage at the original location or elsewhere.

-To create a backup volume, follow the steps below.
+To create a backup volume, follow these steps.

-2. Click the File Storage menu on the Service Home page.
+2. On the Service Home page, click the File Storage menu.
 Go to the File Storage list page.

-3. File Storage List On the page, click the resource to create a backup.
-File Storage Details Navigate to the page.
+3. On the File Storage List page, click the resource to create a backup.
+Go to the File Storage Details page.

-5. After entering the backup information, click the Confirm button.
-It creates a backup copy of the HDD disk type.
+5. After entering the backup information, click the Create button.
+It creates a backup of the HDD disk type.

 • Backup Location: Select the location where the backup will be created.

-• Backup frequency: Choose from 1 hour, daily, weekly, monthly.
-Replication will be performed at the next interval.
+• Backup Frequency: Choose from 1 hour, daily, weekly, or monthly.
+Replication will be performed at the selected interval.

 • Weekly: Every Sunday 23:59:00

-• When selecting the volume name of the original or backup, you will be taken to the File Storage Details page of that volume.
+• When selecting the volume name of the original or backup, you are taken to the File Storage Details page of that volume.

 Caution

 When using disk backup, you cannot recover with a snapshot and can only create a recovery volume.
-If snapshot recovery is needed, cancel the backup and recover with a snapshot.
+If you need snapshot recovery, cancel the backup and recover using a snapshot.

 Reference

-• A backup of HDD type is created regardless of the original disk type.
+• A backup in HDD format is created regardless of the original disk type.

-• You can create 2 backups per volume, and data transfer fees are added when backing up across regions.
+• You can create up to two backups per volume, and inter‑region backups incur additional data transfer charges.

 Modify Disk Backup Policy